An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

 where $\lambda\ge 0$ is the regularization parameter.
 Clearly, problem \eqref{reg-psdprob} is a special case of \eqref{prob} with $f\equiv 0,\vartheta(Z,X)=\!\|Z\|_F+\|X\|_1,F(X)=(X;XX^+A-A)$ for $(Z,X)\in\mathbb{R}^{2n\times 2m}\times\mathbb{R}^{2n\times 2r}$. \end{example} \begin{example} Wang et al. \cite{Wang2025} recently considered sparse PCA under a stochastic setting where the underlying probability distribution of the random parameter is uncertain, and formulate it as a distributionally robust optimization (DRO) model based on a constructive approach to capturing uncertainty in the covariance matrix.
-The DRO model has the following equivalent reformulation
+The DRO model is reformulated as follows

 where $\mathcal{M}$ is the same as in Example \ref{Example1}, $\Sigma_n$ is an $n\times n$ empirical covariance matrix, and $\rho_n>0$ is a constant related to $n$.
-Problem \eqref{DRO-spca} is a special case of \eqref{prob} with $f(X)={\rm tr}((I_n\!-\!XX^{\top})\Sigma_n)$, $\vartheta(X,Z)=\lambda\|X\|_{1}+2\rho_n\|Z\|_1$ and $F(X)=(X;(I_n\!-\!XX^{\top})\Sigma_n^{1/2})$ for $X\!\in\mathbb{R}^{n\times r}$ and $Z\in\mathbb{S}^n$. \end{example}
+Problem \eqref{DRO-spca} is a special case of \eqref{prob} with $f(X)={\rm tr}((I_n\!-\!XX^{\top})\Sigma_n)$, $\vartheta(X,Z)=\lambda\|X\|_{1}+2\rho_n\|Z\|_F$ and $F(X)=(X;(I_n\!-\!XX^{\top})\Sigma_n^{\frac{1}{2}})$ for $X\!\in\mathbb{R}^{n\times r}$ and $Z\in\mathbb{S}^n$. \end{example}

+As is well known, the element-wise $\ell_1$-norm $\|\cdot\|_1$, row $\ell_{2,1}$-norm $\|\cdot\|_{2,1}$ and Frobeninus norm $\|\cdot\|_F$ of matrices all have a closed-form proximal mapping (see, e.g., \cite{Si2024,XiaoLiu2021}), so the function $\vartheta$ in Examples \ref{Example1}-\ref{Example4} satisfies the requirement of Assumption \ref{ass0} (ii).
+It is worth pointing out that the closed-form proximal mapping of $\vartheta$ is not required by the theoretical analysis in Sections \ref{sec4}-\ref{sec5}, and is just for numerical tests in Section \ref{sec7}.

 The existing algorithms for manifold optimization are mostly proposed for the special cases of problem \eqref{prob}.
 Next we mainly review the algorithms developed by the composite structure of \eqref{prob} and the retraction and first-order information of manifolds, which are related to the forthcoming one in this work.
-For those designed by the retraction and first-order information of manifolds for minimizing a general but abstract nonsmooth function, see Zhang et al. \cite{Zhang2024} and Hosseini et al. \cite{Hosseini2018}; for those proposed by using the retraction but second-order information of manifolds, see Si et al. \cite{Si2024}; for those without using the retraction of manifolds, see Liu et al. \cite{LiuXiao2024,XiaoLiu2021}.
+For those designed by the retraction and first-order information of manifolds for minimizing a general but abstract nonsmooth function, see Zhang et al. \cite{Zhang2024} and Hosseini et al. \cite{Hosseini2018}; for those proposed by using the retraction but second-order information of manifolds, see Si et al. \cite{Si2024}; and for those without using the retraction of manifolds, see Liu et al. \cite{LiuXiao2024,XiaoLiu2021}.